isotrforever/NER-corpus-for-construction/README.md

 All the data are in the [Construction-NER-corpus.csv](https://github.com/isotrforever/NER-corpus-for-construction/blob/master/Construction-NER-corpus.csv), where words are listed in the first column, while tags in the sencond.

-The raw corpora is colected from a series of supervison documents of a contruction project.
+The raw corpora is collected from a series of supervison documents of a contruction project.

 ## KAPPA test